2025-2026 Scholarship Winner

 Eligibility at a glance

-Eligible applicants must be United States citizens or legal residents, reside in the United States, have permanent residence in a state listed in the rules or the District of Columbia, and meet the student requirements below.
+For the 2025-2026 contest, eligible applicants were required to be United States citizens or legal residents, reside in the United States, have permanent residence in a state listed in the rules or the District of Columbia, and meet the student requirements below.

 Age and school status